 Questions and answers with Gary G. Tibbetts

-PT: What motivated you to write this book at this point in your career?
+PT: What motivated you to write about the scientific method?

 PT: What books are you currently reading?

 Tibbetts: Taking a break from the arduous duty of writing nonfiction, I am now composing a novel about life in 2045.
 Two of the most stimulating background books for this project are The Next Hundred Years (Anchor Books, 2009), by George Friedman, which uses geopolitics to project probable world conflicts in the next century; and The Singularity Is Near (Penguin Books, 2006), by Ray Kurzweil, which harnesses Moore's law and advances in brain science to make some exciting predictions of future technologies.